Advance Payday Loan and Advance Loans

 Unlicensed Payday Loans

-Advance Payday Loan is not licensed by DFI as a small loan or payday lender.
-This entity is not registered to conduct business in Washington State by the Department of Revenue or the Secretary of State.
+These companies are not licensed by DFI to provide loans, and are not registered to conduct business in Washington State by the Department of Revenue or the Secretary of State.
 Washington residents are advised that state law provides in RCW 31.45.105(1)(d) and (3) that a small loan made by an unlicensed entity to a person physically located in Washington is uncollectible and unenforceable in Washington State.

 DFI strongly recommends that consumers deal only with those lenders that are properly licensed to conduct business.
 Consumers can determine whether lenders are properly licensed using the "Verify a License" feature on the DFI’s website at www.dfi.wa.gov/consumers/findcompany.htm.